ChittimShalini/SoundScape-ML-Based-Audio-Genre-Recognition/README.md

 - Joblib (for saving and loading trained models)

 ## ⚙️ Installation
-- 1.Clone the repository
+- Clone the repository

-- 2.Create and activate a virtual environment (optional but recommended)
+- Create and activate a virtual environment (optional but recommended)

-- 3.Install dependencies
+- Install dependencies

-- 4.Run the Flask App
+- Run the Flask App